routeswithfriends/hjongh.github.io/README.md

 # hjongh
 My personal website.

-I'll put something here eventually...
+I said that I'll put something here eventually

-just gotta sit my lazy ass down and learn how
+once I sit my lazy ass down and learn how ...

+and I have!
+Go check it out at https://hjongh.github.io !